Our support services

-We specialise in providing “low-care” support services to our older residents, enabling them to live independent and fulfilling lives in the communities they want to live in.
+We specialise in providing “low-care” support services to our older tenants, enabling them to live independent and fulfilling lives in the communities they want to live in.

 Sheltered housing and Support Services Officers

-- 24 hour emergency on call assistance for vulnerable residents.
+- 24-hour emergency on call assistance for vulnerable tenants

 Our Support Services Officers and other staff work in partnership with statutory and voluntary agencies and other local partners to ensure that we provide effective support in our schemes and deliver the outcomes that are highlighted when individuals are referred to these services.